Click here to see The Opposite of Hollywood book trailer!

 When Tosca Ring is seven years old, she abruptly goes “on vacation” from her home in New York City to Cuernavaca, Mexico with her parents and six siblings during an FBI investigation into her father’s Mafia dealings.
 From there, she is catapulted into a nomadic life marked by secrecy and false identities.
 Her father’s criminality continues, and the family continues to go “on vacation”—often in the middle of the night, always without warning—through five countries and two continents.
 As they move, so, too, do Tosca’s internal landscapes.
 Her life becomes a chain of shifting realities, linked by secrets and shaped by growing violence and deceptions.
 As Tosca grows into young adulthood, she fights back to discover her true identity.
 The Opposite of Hollywood is based on Margo Perin’s childhood.
 Published by Whoa Nelly Press.

-Check out Margo's interviews on Culture Connect TV and KPFA!
+Check out Margo's interviews on BBC World Service Outlook and BBC News, Culture Connect TV and KPFA!

 Tolstoy wrote that every happy family is the same, but every unhappy family is unhappy in its own way -- he might have been writing about the family of Tosca Ring.
 In Margo Perin's poignant autobiographical novel, we hear the powerful voice of this bold little girl as she grows up in a family dominated by a father who is not only brutal to his seven children, but a crook of such enormous proportions that Tosca has moved (many times in the middle of the night) from New York, to Mexico, the Bahamas, Florida, Scotland and England before she reaches puberty.
 Perin captures the child's voice perfectly, describing what's important to her -- from stealing candy from the corner store to a moment's kindness from a friend's mother -- and wondering about the things she cannot fathom -- especially her father's fists, her mother's complicity in his violence, and why the family has to change their last name every time they move.
 In each new school she wonders how she will remember the new family name.
 As a teen, she grows both more despairing and more bold and we wonder how she will ever escape this family's fights, secrets and betrayals.
 With no money and no place to go, there's no easy way out -- but we see her inner strength growing too, and keep cheering her on.